d3scomp/NPRG014/README.md

 * Checkout this repository to get all examples

-## Lesson 10 - 9th December 2023
+## Lesson 10 - 9th December 2024
 ### Agenda
-* Advanced types in TypeScript (Tomas Petricek – guest lecture)
+* Advanced types in TypeScript

 ### Preparation
 * If you do not have Node.js installed, get the LTS version from https://nodejs.org (but any reasonably recent version should work)